At a glance

-She won’t only have to keep track of time and know the best path between classes, but she may have to plan a trip to get materials from her locker, too.
+Kids won’t only have to keep track of time and know the best path between classes.
+They may also have to plan a trip to get materials from their locker.
 And high schools often use schedules that vary from day to day.
 For kids who struggle with or , this type of planning and navigation can be overwhelming.

 There’s also a shift in class makeup.
-In middle school, your child had different teachers for different subjects.
-But for the most part, she probably was in classes with other students in the same grade.
-In high school, her classes are more likely to have students from a variety of grade levels.
+In middle school, kids often have different teachers for different subjects.
+But for the most part, they probably were in classes with other students in the same grade.
+In high school, classes are more likely to have students from a variety of grade levels.

 These age differences can be tricky for kids who struggle with social skills or who are less mature than their peers.
-Your child may be exposed to risky behaviors in a way she wasn’t before and feel pressure to fit in.
+Kids may be exposed to risky behaviors in ways they weren’t before and feel pressure to fit in.

-With more work and tests, your child also needs to have strong study skills.
-She may have assignments in different classes with the same deadline.
-But you can help her break long-term assignments down into smaller, more manageable pieces.
-You may also want to consider showing her how to use a day planner, or explore apps to help her keep organized.
+With more work and tests, kids need to have strong study skills.
+They may have assignments in different classes with the same deadline.
+But you can help break long-term assignments down into smaller, more manageable pieces.
+You may also want to consider showing your student how to use a day planner, or explore apps to help with organization.

-In high school, self-advocacy is a big focus for kids with learning and thinking differences—and not just with peers.
-As the expectation to be an independent learner grows, your child will need to start playing a bigger role in her education.
+In high school, self-advocacy is a big focus for kids with learning and thinking differences — and not just with peers.
+As the expectation to be an independent learner grows, kids will need to start playing a bigger role in their education.

-Asking questions, seeking help and speaking up about her needs become increasingly important.
-She may be expected to understand and discuss her learning differences and start asking for the accommodations she needs.
+Asking questions, seeking help, and speaking up about their own needs become increasingly important.
+Kids may be expected to understand and discuss their learning differences and start asking for the accommodations they need.

 But that can feel overwhelming for some kids.
-It’s important to help your child find ways to self-advocate that let her feel comfortable.
+It’s important to help kids find ways to self-advocate that let them feel comfortable.

-Afterschool activities or a job can make staying on top of things even more complicated, especially if your child has executive functioning issues.
+Afterschool activities or a part-time job can make staying on top of things even more complicated, especially if your child has challenges with executive function.

 Both are great ways to make friends.
-They’re also a great way for your child to explore her interests and find things she loves to do.
+They’re also a great way for kids to explore their interests and find things they love to do.
 But because they take up time, jobs and activities can make it hard to get everything else done.
 For some kids, it’s also a reason to avoid doing schoolwork that’s challenging.

-If your child has an IEP, make sure she has a transition plan in place.
-You may also want to encourage her to meet her teachers before school begins.
+If your child has an IEP, make sure there’s a transition plan in place.
+It’s also a good idea for kids to meet their teachers before school begins.

 It may take some time for your child to get used to high school.
 It may also take some time for you to get used to having a child in high school.
-The staff may not try to get to know parents as much as you’d like or are used to.
+The staff may not try to get to know parents as much as you’re used to.
 There may be different rules than there were at your child’s middle school.
-And policies around tardiness, electronics use and absences may be adhered to more strictly.
+And policies around tardiness, electronics use, and absences may be adhered to more strictly.

 That’s why it’s important to know how to contact your child’s teachers.
 Download and fill out a contact sheet, and see an example of an effective email to a teacher.
 Explore conversation starters to use with teachers.
 And find ways to talk to teachers about specific learning and thinking differences.

-Encourage your teen to have good study habits and help her keep track of when assignments are due.
+Encourage your teen to have good study habits.
+You can help keep track of when assignments are due.